 Escambia

 This isn’t your typical exec course.
-Escambia is carved into one of the most intriguing pieces of land in town, featuring dramatic elevation changes, one of the Hardest Holes and tallest tee boxes around.
-It’s also one of the shortest tracks in The Villages with all par threes, only two of which that are longer than 130 yards from the gold tees.
-Here's a fun fact: From the green tees there are only two courses shorter than Escambia - can you name them?
-(Quiz Question 9) But what it lacks in length, it makes up for in Elevation changes and Endangering greens.
+Escambia is carved into one of the most intriguing pieces of land in town, featuring dramatic Elevation changes, one of the tallest tee boxes around, and a spot on my Hardest Holes list.
+It’s also one of the shortest tracks in The Villages, with all par threes - only two of them longer than 130 yards from the gold tees.
+But what it lacks in length, it more than makes up for in Elevation and Endangering greens.

-The course is wide open to the east, leaving holes 1-5 and 9 at the mercy of a prevailing crosswind that will keep you guessing.
-At a Level 3 difficulty, this short track packs plenty of daunting challenges.
-Expect twists, turns, and thrills—it’s going to be a round to Enjoy.
-So, let’s get going, Elmo!
+The course is wide open to the east, leaving many shots at the mercy of a prevailing crosswind.
+Rated a Level 3, this compact track still delivers plenty of daunting challenges.
+Expect twists, turns, and thrills - it’s going to be a round to Enjoy.
+So, let’s get going, Elmo....

 My golf game has a lot of ups and downs.
-So does Escambia - we’re a perfect match!
-This will be Evident when stepping up to the first tee.
-The first green is distinctly downhill with a center swale from left to right making it hard to stick your first drive. #2 is just as challenging - an uphill shot to an Elevated green designed to funnel anything short to a bunker.
-Factor in the left-to-right wind, and you’ll need to aim for the trap and let the gusts do the rest.
-Easy!
+So does Escambia - we’re a perfect match.
+That becomes Evident the moment you step onto the first tee.
+The opening green sits distinctly downhill, with a center swale running left to right, making it hard to stick your opening drive.
+The second hole is just as demanding - an uphill shot to an Elevated green designed to funnel anything short into a bunker.
+Factor in the left-to-right wind and you’ll need to aim for the trap and let the gusts do the rest.
+Easy… right?

-Keep coming down the incline to a difficult green and two fun surprises.
-The 5th appears to be more Easygoing than 4 - it's just 100 yards.
-But you'll still need an Exact drop shot for a chance at par to avoid the trap.
-And if you go long, you'll find your first surprise - an Exasperatingly huge hidden trap behind the green.
-Your second surprise is far funnier - look in a hollow of a tree near where you parked your cart - see the golf balls inside?
-Elmo has a playful side as well!
+Continuing downhill brings you to a deceptively tricky green and two fun surprises.
+The fifth looks more Easygoing at just 100 yards, but it still demands an Exact drop shot to avoid the front trap.
+Go long and you’ll uncover the first surprise - an Exasperatingly large hidden bunker behind the green.
+The second surprise is far more Enjoyable: peek inside the hollow of a nearby tree where carts park and you’ll spot a stash of golf balls.
+Elmo clearly has a playful side.

-Finally, we reach the End: Hole #9, Escambia’s only water hole, saving a splash of excitement for last.
-At 112 yards, the challenge lies in the elongated green sloping from back to front.
-With undulating rolls and the wind still in play, this finishing hole promises plenty of Entertainment to cap your round.
-I Enjoy it more Every time!
+Finally, we reach the End.
+The ninth is Escambia’s only water hole, saving its splash of excitement for last.
+At 112 yards, the challenge lies in an elongated green sloping from back to front.
+With undulating rolls and the wind still in play, this finishing hole provides plenty of Entertainment to close out the round.

 Toughest to Easiest: